NREL/HPC/docs/Documentation/Systems/Kestrel/Running/debugging_at_scale.md

     [user@login2 ~]$ screen

     [user@login2 ~]$ module purge
-    [user@login2 ~]$ module load comp-intel
+    [user@login2 ~]$ module load PrgEnv-intel
     ```
     1. Request an interactive job:

     ```$ srun -n 3600 -t 1-00 -A <handle> --pty $SHELL```
     When you want to disconnect from the session, type ```control-a``` then ```control-d```.
-The interactive job continues to run on Eagle.
+The interactive job continues to run on the HPC system.

     Later, to continue working in the interactive job session, reconnect to this screen session.
-To reconnect, if you have logged out of Eagle, first log in to the same login node.
+To reconnect, if you have logged out of the system, first log in to the same login node.
 Then type ```screen -r``` to reattach to the screen session.
 If your interactive job has started, you will land on the compute node that you were given by the system.

     When you are done with your work, type ```exit``` to end the interactive job, and then type ```exit``` again to end the screen session.